 Method (Serves 4)

-Start by roughly chopping your onion, pepper and the chorizo.
+Roughly chop your onion, pepper and the chorizo.

 Heat a large saucepan sprayed with low calorie cooking spray over a medium/high heat.
 Add the onion and soften them for about 5 minutes then add the pepper.